SanMane/cronjob-manager/README.md

-# cronjob-manager
+# cronjob-manager PHP
-A simple, user-friendly CronJob Manager for Linux servers.
+A simple, user-friendly CronJob's Manager for Linux servers using PHP.

 ## Use:
 Just paste/extract it into the htdocs directory of your Linux server.